mattermost/mattermost-developer-documentation/site/content/extend/plugins/helpers.md

 To add a helper to the official [github.com/mattermost/mattermost-server/plugin](https://godoc.org/github.com/mattermost/mattermost-server/plugin#Helpers) package:

-* Extend the [`Helpers` interface](https://github.com/mattermost/mattermost-server/blob/master/plugin/helpers.go) with the new method
+* Extend the [`Helpers` interface](https://github.com/mattermost/mattermost-server/blob/master/plugin/helpers.go) with the new method.
 * Add a new method to the concrete `HelpersImpl` struct in a new or existing `helpers_*` file:

 ```go